Charter Communications: Current operations

-Coverage

-Charter Communications offers service to an estimated 32 million people in 41 states with significant coverage in 48 states.
+As of 2022, Charter Communications offers service to an estimated 32 million people in 41 states with significant coverage in 38 states.

-In November 2013, the company announced the re-branding of its residential services to Charter Spectrum which encompassed an upgrade to an all-digital network for its video, voice and broadband services.
-The company relied heavily on a predominantly coaxial cable-based network.
-The newer fiber-optic service-delivery system provides higher bandwidth speeds than are available with its coaxial cable infrastructure.
+In November 2013, the company announced the re-branding of its residential services to Charter Spectrum, which encompassed an upgrade to an all-digital network for its video, voice and broadband services.
+The company relied heavily on a predominantly coaxial cable–based network.
+The newer fiber-optic service-delivery network system, provides higher bandwidth speeds than are available with its coaxial cable infrastructure.

-The television markets served by Charter Spectrum are as follows:

-Call centers

-On May 2, 2006, the company announced it would restructure seven of its call centers in the United States in the following locations: